merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 The data we'll be using for this is a real dataset from one of our recent studies, ["Metabolic competency drives microbial colonization and resilience in health and disease”](https://doi.org/10.1101/2021.03.02.433653) by Watson et al. In fact, this post is doing double-duty as a reproducible workflow for one of the analyses in that study. :) The rest of the reproducible workflow can be found [here](https://merenlab.org/data/fmt-gut-colonization/) for anyone who is interested in how we did the other analyses discussed in the paper.

 {:.notice}
 This part of the tutorial **only** works with anvio-7.1 and not with the current dev version of anvi'o.
 The reason is KEGG database version compatibility.
-When you run `anvi-setup-kegg-kofams` with v7.1, anvi'o will download the latest snapshot of KEGG at the time of v7.1 release (v2020-12-23).
-But if you are using the development version of anvi'o, every user *could* have different version of the KEGG database depending on when you ran `anvi-setup-kegg-kofams`.
+When you run `anvi-setup-kegg-data` with v7.1, anvi'o will download the latest snapshot of KEGG at the time of v7.1 release (v2020-12-23).
+But if you are using the development version of anvi'o, every user *could* have different version of the KEGG database depending on when you ran `anvi-setup-kegg-data`.
 This makes it more difficult to share annotated contigs.db between collaborators.
-More information [here](https://anvio.org/help/main/programs/anvi-setup-kegg-kofams/#how-do-i-share-this-data).
+More information [here](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#how-do-i-share-this-data).

 ### A dataset of high- and low-fitness MAGs